jacob-schroeder/IW4-Binaries/README.md

 - **Protection against forced match disruption.** Non-host players cannot abuse the patched end-match menu actions or force an active host onto the host-migration screen.
 - **Compatibility preserved.** Weapon validation follows the current weapon registry, including custom weapons.
 The migration fix retains the existing path for genuine host handoffs.

-TCFW and HEN releases are available for all seven supported regions.
+CFW and HEN releases are available for all seven supported regions.

 ## Technical analysis — developers and reverse engineers